-This year for Christmas I got an Instant Pot! (happy dance)💃🏽💃🏽💃🏽 My family read my “subtle” hint in this post and followed through!
+Have you heard much about the Instant Pot craze?
+Are you wondering if it’s really worth all of the frenzy?
+Maybe you’re even curious what an Instant Pot is!
+This year for Christmas I got an Instant Pot! (happy dance)💃🏽💃🏽💃🏽 My family read my “subtle” hint in my post about 15 kitchen gadgets that will make your life easier!
 I heard a lot of hype about the super duper pressure cooker, but honestly, I didn’t know much about it except that it cooked things fast…real fast!

 Not Your Mother’s Pressure Cooker